 The Automotive Service Technology Associate of Applied Science degree and College Certificate programs are designed to develop qualified technicians to diagnose, repair and service modern automobiles.
-The programs provide opportunities for the student to develop their skills and competencies for entry-level positions such as an automotive technician, service manager, parts manager, product test technician and self-employment.
+The programs provide opportunities for the student to develop their skills and competencies for entry-level positions such as automotive technician, service manager, parts manager, product test technician and self-employment.
 The programs prepare students for Automotive Service Excellence (ASE) and State of Michigan certifications for any of the eight (8) automotive areas or "Master" certification.

-The instruction, curriculum, facilities and equipment of this program have been evaluated by the National Automotive Technicians Education Foundation (NATEF) and the District received accreditation from the National Institute for Automotive Service Excellence (ASE) in the following areas:
+The instruction, curriculum, facilities and equipment for this program have been evaluated by the National Automotive Technicians Education Foundation (NATEF) and the District received accreditation from the National Institute for Automotive Service Excellence (ASE) in the following areas:

-- Automatic Transmission & Transaxle
+- Automatic Transmission and Transaxle (SCERT-AUTO)

-- Brakes
+- Brakes (SCERT-BRKS)

-- Electrical/Electronic Systems
+- Electrical/Electronic Systems (SCERT-EES)

-- Engine Performance
+- Engine Performance (SCERT-EP)

-- Engine Repair
+- Engine Repair (SCERT-E/REP)

-- Heating and Air Conditioning
+- Heating and Air Conditioning (SCERT-HAC)

-- Manual Drive Train & Axles
+- Manual Drive Train and Axle

-- Suspension & Steering
+- Suspension and Steering (SCERT-SUSP)

-Associate of Applied Science: 61 credit hours College Certificate: 30 credit hours
+- Associate of Applied Science: 61 credit hours - College Certificate: 30 credit hours